afshinea/stanford-cs-229-machine-learning/README.md

 This material is also available on a dedicated [website](https://stanford.edu/~shervine/teaching/cs-229.html), so that you can enjoy reading it from any device.

 ## Authors
-Afshine Amidi and Shervine Amidi.
+Afshine Amidi (Ecole Centrale Paris, MIT) and Shervine Amidi (Ecole Centrale Paris, Stanford University)